Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 due to the continued growth of the DEF CON "Village" concept, which is very exciting to me -- it gives more space for the niche interests within the hacker subculture to come together and explore their specific topics in more depth.

-(DEF CON Villages are topic-specific areas with presentations and hands-on activities for a small subarea/niche of the larger hacker/security community, like lockpicking or IoT security.)
+DEF CON Villages are topic-specific areas with presentations and hands-on activities for a small subarea/niche of the larger hacker/security community, like lockpicking or IoT security.
+If you're into one of these areas (or want to explore it), the Villages are a great opportunity.
+Unlike main track talks, Village speakers will often hang around after their talk slot to talk to attendees, so you might get some opportunities to dig into their knowledge.
+If you're really into their area of research, offer to buy them a drink -- that's a great way to show appreciation for them sharing their knowledge!

 DEF CON has earned the nickname "line con" among some attendees, as it seems like there's a line for everything.
 Want to attend a talk?
 Line up an hour